sigasi/sigasi_insights/content/faq.md

 ## Can I use the features of the upcoming release?

 Yes!
-You can find the details on [/tech/preview].
+You can find the details on [Sigasi Studio Preview](/tech/preview).

 ## How do I uninstall Sigasi Studio?